xtermjs/xtermjs.org/_docs/guides/vtfeatures.md

 Note that the list only contains sequences implemented in xterm.js' core codebase.
 Missing sequences are either not supported or unstable/experimental.
 Furthermore addons or integrations can provide additional custom sequences.

-To denote the sequences the following tables use the same abbreviations as xterm does:
+To denote the sequences the tables use the same abbreviations as xterm does:
 - `Ps`: A single (usually optional) numeric parameter, composed of one or more decimal digits.
 - `Pm`: A multiple numeric parameter composed of any number of single numeric parameters, separated by ; character(s), e.g. ` Ps ; Ps ; ... `.